 Cultivate Self-Compassion

 Self-compassion is one of the keys that unlock the doors to healthy communication.
 Instead of judging yourself harshly for past and present mistakes, consider those moments as learning opportunities for you.
-Before you knew what a narcissist was, you probably had no idea of just how devious people could be in real life and not a horror movie.
+Before you knew what a narcissist was, you probably had no idea of just how devious people could be in real life, not a horror movie.
 Although trying to get a narcissist to see your point of view is a nightmare, you can learn how to communicate effectively with a narcissist.

 Practice giving yourself compassion and genuine concern.
 Considering your best interest separate from the narcissist does not make you selfish.
 This act of self-compassion demonstrates your ability to care deeply about yourself and your well-being.